Table of Contents

 An official transcript must be submitted by the ISA applicant so that we can assess the prospective participant's eligibility.
 If the student has attended multiple universities he/she should submit a transcript from each university attended.
 The applicant must be enrolled at a college at the time of application, although exceptions may be made.
 High school graduates may also apply for select GAP Year programs.

-ISA will first look at the applicant's grade point average.
+ISA will first look at the applicant's grade point average (GPA).
 The minimum GPA requirements for the programs range from 2.50 to 3.30.
 Please refer to individual programs' eligibility section for specific GPA requirements.

 For most ISA programs students with a GPA that falls below the requirement can submit at least one letter of recommendation (from an academic reference) and a letter of intent for consideration into the program.
 The letter of intent should be one page, written by the prospective student, explaining why he or she wants to study abroad, and how it will affect his or her academic and professional career.
 It is also a great opportunity to explain the lower GPA, for example, if there were certain uncontrollable circumstances affecting his or her coursework.
 Please keep in mind that submitting the letter of recommendation and letter of intent does not automatically guarantee admission into the program.

-The following ISA programs will NOT consider students whose GPA?s fall below their minimum requirement.
-The Pompeu Fabra University and the Autonomous University of Barcelona in Barcelona, Spain; the University of El Salvador in Buenos Aires, Argentina; the University of Economics in Prague, Czech Republic; King's College in London, England; and the University of Hyderabad in Hyderabad, India
+The following ISA programs will NOT consider students whose GPA falls below their minimum requirement: the Pompeu Fabra University and the Autonomous University of Barcelona in Barcelona, Spain; the University of El Salvador in Buenos Aires, Argentina; the University of Economics in Prague, Czech Republic; King's College in London, England; and the University of Hyderabad in Hyderabad, India.

 ISA will also review a prospective participant's language background as some programs require certain levels of foreign language fluency.
 However, ISA does offer programs that accommodate a broad range of levels.
 Therefore, there is something for everyone, ranging from programs that require zero language background (for students that would like to take the majority of their courses in English) to programs for students who are fluent in a second language.
 Please refer to the eligibility information that pertains specifically to your program to verify if your language background is suitable for your intended program.
 Each program section on our website or in the ISA catalog states how many, if any, semesters or quarter units of college-level foreign language are required for each ISA program.
 Also, please do not hesitate to call ISA with any questions!